 - It is bigamous (you are married to more than one person at the same time);9

-- It is a case of incest (a marriage between close relatives);10 or
+- It is a case of incest (marriage between close relatives);10 or

-Finally, the marital testimonial privilege will not apply to marriages entered into solely for the purpose of claiming the privilege.
+Finally, the marital testimonial privilege will not apply to people who marry solely for the purpose of claiming the privilege.
 This means that it will not apply if:

-- The alleged crime occurred before the spouses got married,
+- The alleged crime occurred before you got married,

-- The spouse who is being called as a witness knew about the subject s/he is being called to testify about before the marriage, and
+- The spouse that prosecutors call as a witness knew about the subject they are being called to testify about before the marriage, and

-- When they got married, the spouse being called as a witness knew that his/her spouse had been arrested for or charged with the alleged crime.12
+- When you got married, the spouse being called as a witness knew that the other spouse had been arrested for or charged with the alleged crime.12

-Enrique is Roberta’s best friend.
-He is also interested in computers and knows all about her hacking activities.
+Example: Prosecutors charge Roberta with fraud.
+Enrique is Roberta’s best friend and knows all about her hacking activities.

 In addition, the spousal testimonial privilege does not apply to California criminal cases where one spouse is charged with: